totaljs/openplatform/readme.md

     // URL which is opened when the user click on the application's icon "url": "http://openapp.totaljs.com",

     // Optional.
-URL for obtaining session.
+URL for obtaining a session, it's a prevention for blocking iframe in Safari.
     "sessionurl": "http://openapp.totaljs.com/openplatform/",

     // Optional.
 Can be empty.